Consensys/doc.web3signer/docs/how-to/use-configuration-file-starting-web3signer.md

 ---
-sidebar_label: Use a configuration file
+sidebar_label: Use a configuration file for starting Web3Signer
 description: Use the Web3Signer configuration file.
 sidebar_position: 5
 ---